astampoulis/makam-paper-funpearl/makamcode/12-related.md

 are exploring the design of a core calculus to aid in the bootstrapping of a language such as Makam, and we believe that a connection with the rewriting-logic core of the K framework will prove beneficial in this endeavor.

+**Future work**.
+We are exploring the addition of a staging construct to Makam, which allows us to implement extensions to the language within the language itself, by implementing predicates that produce new Makam definitions, rules, etc. One example of this approach is a Makam library for defining surface syntax for object languages; another one is a language for describing the binding structure of an object language, alleviating the non-intuitive aspects of some of our encodings.
+This approach could also reduce the reliance on reflective predicates in some of the examples we show (e.g. structural recursion), by restricting the use of reflection within staged code.